The Fighting Keisers – Father and Son, Uriah and Emanuel

 A Son Soldiers On

 Following his father’s tragic death, Private Emanuel H. Keiser continued to serve with Company C of the 47th Pennsylvania Volunteers.
 Stationed in New Orleans beginning 20 June 1864, he and his fellow 47th Pennsylvanians sailed north to Washington, D.C. via the steamer McClellan from 5-12 July 1864.
-Upon their arrival, the 47th Pennsylvania Volunteers joined up with General David Hunter’s forces at Snicker’s Gap, Virginia in mid-July where they assisted in defending the nation’s capital while also helping to drive Confederate forces from Maryland.
+Upon their arrival, the 47th Pennsylvania Volunteers joined up with Major-General David Hunter’s forces at Snicker’s Gap, Virginia in mid-July where they assisted in defending the nation’s capital while also helping to drive Confederate forces from Maryland.

 Sheridan’s 1864 Shenandoah Valley Campaign